Ceddddddd/schedule_project/README.md

 ### Prerequisites

-- Python 3.6 or higher
+- Python 3.10 or higher
-- Django 3.2 or higher
+- Django 5.1.2 or higher
 - Pip

+* If on mac, you can either install Python via Python official website, https://www.python.org/downloads/release/python-3130/, or homebrew
 ### Installation

 1. **Clone the repository**: